usaid-cs/yesterday-i-learned/random.md

 1. [Google Sheets can be a valid JSON server.](https://medium.com/perfektio/google-sheets-aws-lambda-json-backend-d5e67ab4f660)
 1. Mapping companies put [fake streets and features](https://www.leagle.com/decision/19921525796fsupp72911403) into their maps to catch copyright violations.
 1. Traditional teh tarik is made with sweetened condensed milk.
-1. It is important to have a codeword for danger, among the people you hang out with.
-This usually
 1. Whether taxes work before or after discounts can depend on [what type of discount it is](https://www.quora.com/Is-tax-applied-before-or-after-discount).
 1. Spain invented the idea of adding one part coke to one part wine, and then calling it [Kalimotxo](https://en.wikipedia.org/wiki/Kalimotxo) (calimocho).
 See the [list of IBA official cocktails](https://en.wikipedia.org/wiki/List_of_IBA_official_cocktails) for what to actually order.
 1. The ["Is this...?" meme](http://knowyourmeme.com/memes/is-this-a-pigeon) originally said ["Is this a pigeon?"](https://www.youtube.com/watch?v=1IajfRTodPA)